mincongzhang/OperatingSystemNotebook/threads-and-concurrency/process-vs-thread.md

 -Shared part among threads

--Also has (seperated and different) pre-thread exec context
+-Also has (separated and different) pre-thread exec context